Revech/FrontEnd-Practice/README.md

 ## My Learning Approach

 This is how I learn—by experimenting and observing the effects of small changes.
 I hope this project helps you learn in the same way.
 Dive in, play around, and see how simple changes can make a big difference in your understanding.

+## Effective use of AI:
+If you encounter a line of code you don't understand, input it into an AI tool and ask it to break down and explain each part in detail.